RobotLocomotion/drake/doc/clion.rst

   - Bazel 0.23.1
   - CLion 2018.3.4 (January 31, 2019) with:

-    - Bazel Plugin 2019.01.14.0.5.
+    - Bazel plugin 2019.01.14.0.5.

-Many versions the above (Bazel / CLion / plug-in) are *not* compatible with each other.
+Many versions of the above (Bazel / CLion / Bazel plugin) are *not* compatible with each other.
 We strongly suggest using only the versions shown above, when working with Drake.

-At the time of this writing, CLion 2018.3.4 will install Bazel Plugin 2019.03.04, which has a problem with "Run/Debug..."
-("Run/Run..." is fine).
-We have to downgrade Bazel Plugin to 2019.01.14.
+At the time of this writing, CLion 2018.3.4 will pick Bazel plugin 2019.03.05.0.1, which has a problem with "Run/Debug..." ("Run/Run..." is fine).
+We have to downgrade Bazel plugin to 2019.01.14.0.5.
 See "Downgrading the Bazel Plugin" below.

 For developers on macOS, see the :ref:`macOS` details.